modoboa/modoboa/doc/upgrade.rst

    existing virtual environment and replace it by the new one so you won't have to modify your configuration files.

+You will also need to upgrade your pip version to 20.0.2 or newer.

 1.14.0
 ======